 This tool allows your content team to track keyword rankings over time for a specific website.
 With a visual display of success, or areas of needed growth, the position tracker is an excellent analytics tool to determine how your blog is performing with organic traffic.

-6. Update your Editorial Calendar with the Proper Metrics
+6. Update your Editorial Calendar with Proper Metrics

-So now that you have a list of KPIs to account for in your marketing efforts along with the proper tools to find the most accurate metrics, it’s important to ask: How do I bring this all together?
+So now that you have a list of KPIs to account for in your marketing efforts along with the proper tools to find the most accurate metrics, it is time to bring it all together.

 The simple solution is to create an editorial calendar and keep it updated throughout each campaign.
 We recommend creating a calendar through Google Sheets, but any spreadsheet-style document works well.